 All faculty and administrators are invited to a pre-symposium reading discussion group that will meet February 1 from 3:30-5:00 p.m. in the Great Reading Room, Seerley Hall.
 The reading group will discuss

 The Office of Research and Sponsored Programs announces the Regents Innovation Fund 2013 Faculty and Staff Research Grants Program.
 The purpose of the Technology Transfer Grants is to provide seed money for late-stage product or process development

 The National Science Foundation has issued a new version of the Proposal & Award Policies & Procedures Guide (PAPPG).
 New guidelines, including changes in FastLane, are effective

-The first round of consideration begins November 5th for the Iowa NASA EPSCoR Research Infrastructure Development (RID) Program.
-There are three types of grants available as part of this program: Research Connectivity Grants, Research Building Grants, and Partnership Development
+The first round of consideration begins October 21, 2013 for the Iowa NASA EPSCoR Research Infrastructure Development (RID) Program.
+There are three types of grants available as part of this program: Travel Grants, Research Grants, and Partnership Development Grants.

 Due to the limit on the number of proposals institutions may submit to NSF's Major Instrumentation Program (MRI), OSP will conduct an internal selection of UNI proposals.
 Those interested must submit summary materials for their proposed projects by the